 Retired admiral who criticized Trump leaves Pentagon board

-WASHINGTON – The Pentagon says the retired Navy admiral who oversaw the raid that killed Osama bin Laden resigned from a Defense Department advisory board, after his criticism of President Donald Trump's decision to revoke a former CIA director's security clearance.
+A retired Navy admiral who oversaw the raid that killed Usama bin Laden has resigned from a Defense Department advisory board, after criticizing President Trump's decision to revoke a former CIA director's security clearance.

-Lt.
-Col. Michelle Baldanza, a Pentagon spokeswoman, says William McRaven, former head of U.S. Special Operations Command, left the Defense Innovation Board on Aug.
-20.
+William McRaven, former head of U.S. Special Operations Command, left the Defense Innovation Board (DIB) on Aug.
+20, Lt.
+Col. Michelle Baldanza, a Pentagon spokeswoman, said.

 Trump revoked Brennan's clearance last month, saying he felt he had to do something about the "rigged" Russian election interference probe.